miroslavpejic85/mirotalksfu/README.md

 <br/>

-Do you find MiroTalk useful?

-Support the project by [becoming a backer or sponsor](https://github.com/sponsors/miroslavpejic85).
-Your logo will show up here with a link to your website.
+Do you find MiroTalk SFU indispensable for your needs?
+Join us in supporting this transformative project by [becoming a backer or sponsor](https://github.com/sponsors/miroslavpejic85).
+By doing so, not only will your logo prominently feature here, but you'll also drive the growth and sustainability of MiroTalk SFU.
+Your support is vital in ensuring that this valuable platform continues to thrive and remain accessible for all.
+Make an impact – back MiroTalk SFU today and be part of this exciting journey!

 |                                                                                   |                                                                                    |
 | --------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------- |